How to create your universal lead definition for better results

 Confession: I wish I could flash this across every marketer’s computer screen the moment it powered up:

-A universal lead definition (ULD) clarifies what a lead is to everyone in your organization.
-It also:
+It defines what a qualified sales lead is to everyone in your organization.

 - Fits the profile of your ideal customer